antonioacsj/hush/README.md

 `rash` is a hashing algorithm designed to handle increasingly larger files by utilizing parallel/concurrent computation and make the work faster.

-To files smaller than block size, computes hashes in a single block, in a multithread environment.
+To files smaller than block size, computes hashes in a single block.
-To big files, it divides into blocks, hashes them in a multithread/multiworker, and then combines the block hashes into a final hash, similar to how a blockchain works.
+To big files, it divides into blocks, hashes them, and then combines the block hashes into a final hash, similar to how a blockchain works.
 (See picture.)
+The work is made in a multithread/multiworker environment, to try maximize speed to generate or verify integrity of big volume of data.

+If you know some way to do this task faster, please, help us!

 ## How It Works